ctrltz/meegsim/docs/user_guide/get_started.rst

 * :meth:`narrowband_oscillation` - e.g., for simulating alpha or beta activity

 * :meth:`one_over_f_noise` - for adding background noise with the power-law spectra.
+  This waveform is used for all noise sources by default.

 Additional parameters for the waveform function can be provided using the ``waveform_params`` argument.
 Let's now add an alpha (8-12 Hz) oscillation